 About This Chapter

-Learn the ins and outs of the nervous, immune, and endocrine systems with the 13 fun and engaging video lessons in this this chapter.
+Learn the ins and outs of the nervous, immune, and endocrine systems with fun and engaging video lessons in this this chapter.
 Each lesson brings the system and its structures and functions to life with animated graphics, relatable examples, and simple explanations.
-If you haven't yet created your account, make sure to register now so that you can track your progress through the chapter.
-By registering, you can monitor each lesson that you've viewed and see your quiz scores.
+Once you complete this chapter, you will be prepared to do the following on the AP Biology exam:

-- An overview of neurons and their role in the nervous system
+- Identify the structure and function of neurons in the nervous system

-- The central, peripheral, sympathetic, and parasympathetic nervous systems
+- Examine the central, peripheral, sympathetic, and parasympathetic nervous systems

 1. Homeostasis and Temperature Regulation in Humans